Win a Home Lottery 2026: Complete Australian Guide to Odds, Entries & Tax

 What Is a Home Prize Lottery in Australia?

-Legal Status: All home lotteries operating in Australia must hold current licenses from their state gaming authority and maintain ACNC charity registration.
-If a lottery does not publish these details openly, it is not licensed and is illegal to enter.
+Legal Status: All home lotteries must have current licenses from state gaming authorities.
+They must have charity registration.
+If a lottery doesn't publish these details, it is illegal.

 Major Australian Home Lotteries Operating in 2026